romanhaa/ubersicht-yet-another-simple-calendar-widget/README.md

 Events that start within the next 30 minutes will be highlighted with red text only.
 Past events use grey text.

+The buttons next to the date allow you to navigate between days, jump back to today, hide all events (for privacy) and open the Calendar desktop application (or a replacement if desired).

 It requires a dark background or modifications to the colors to be properly readable.

 Inspiration and some code was taken from [`knazarov/ubersicht-calendar-widget`](https://github.com/knazarov/ubersicht-calendar-widget).